aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 of building computer vision solutions.
 PeekingDuck simplifies this process by eliminating the need for writing boilerplate code.
 In this section, we will explore the key features of the training pipeline and provide a guide to get started.
-Subsequent sections will demonstrate how to train your own model using your specific data by customizing the training parameters.
+Subsequent sections will demonstrate how to train your model using your specific data by customizing the training parameters.

 Please note that the current version of PeekingDuck focuses on image